mkarajohn/YGO-Rules-Reference-for-GOAT-Players-Who-Can-t-Read-Good-and-Who-Wanna-Learn-to-Do-Other-Stuff-Good/Spell Speeds and Effect Types.md

   2. **Non-turn player's mandatory effects**.
 If there's more than 1 the non-turn player chooses the order.
   3. **Turn player's optional effects**.
 If there's more than 1 the turn player chooses the order.
   4. **Non-turn player's optional effects**.
 If there's more than 1 the non-turn player chooses the order.

+> [!WARNING]
+>In Goat Format, simultaneous effects work exactly as stated above, with one additional caveat: when two effects were triggered at different times, the earlier trigger(s) must be placed on the Chain before the later ones.
+So in other words, if two mandatory effects are triggered in sequence, whether as part of a Chain resolution or through some other action, you will construct the resulting Chain by going through the "steps" above for each "time" an effect(s) was triggered.
+Because of specific rule quirks governing the activation of optional trigger effects (missing the timing), this will basically only ever come up in “steps” 1 and 2.
+>
+>Example 1: Player A tributes their Sangan to Tribute Summon Thestalos the Firestorm Monarch.
+In the resulting Chain, Sangan’s mandatory Trigger Effect will be Chain Link 1, and Thestalos’s mandatory Trigger Effect will be Chain Link 2.
+>
+>Example 2: Player A activates Soul Exchange, targeting Player B’s Sangan.
+Player A Tributes Player B’s Sangan to Tribute Summon Thestalos the Firestorm Monarch.
+In the resulting Chain, Sangan’s mandatory Trigger Effect will be Chain Link 1, and Thestalos’s mandatory Trigger Effect will be Chain Link 2.

 ### Spell Speed 2